 - India loses 3% of its GDP due to road accidents, most of which were preventable.

 - Considering road safety as a serious concern, in 2015, India signed the Brasilia Declaration and committed to reducing road accidents and fatalities by half by 2020.
 So far, the decrease in road accidents has not been substantial.

-- Road accident victims largely constitute young people in the productive age groups underscoring major implication on economic cost of road accidents, apart from their emotional and psychological impact.
-Young adults in the age group of 18 – 45 years accounted for the highest share of 72.1% and working-age group,18 – 60 accounted for a share of 87.2% in the total road accident fatalities.
+- Road accident victims largely constitute young people in the productive age groups underscoring major implications on the economic cost of road accidents, apart from their emotional and psychological impact.
+Young adults in the age group of 18 – 45 years accounted for the highest share of 72.1% and the working-age group,18 – 60 accounted for a share of 87.2% in the total road accident fatalities.

 - Road accidents tend to be concentrated in urban areas because of the dense population and road traffic congestion.

 - As per World Road Statistics 2017 published by International Road Federation, Geneva, road accident fatality risk, i.e., fatality per 1,00,000 population and injury risk, i.e., road accident injury per 1,00,000 population is higher in India (around 11 per lakh) , second to Russian federation (16 per lakh) among 22 countries.

 Road accidents are multi-causal and are the result of the interplay of various factors which can broadly be categorized into:

 - Over speeding and driving on the wrong side together accounted for 76.7% of total accidents and 73.1% of total deaths.

 - Violation of other rules, viz., drunken driving, red light jumping and use of mobile phones